theend-alpha/AlphaMusicBot/.github/README.md

 # 🔗 An Overview

-Here's a brief high-level overview of the Yukki Music Bot:
+Here's a brief high-level overview of the Alpha Music Bot:

 This project is based on [Pyrogram](https://github.com/pyrogram) and [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls) .
 Pyrogram is a modern, elegant and asynchronous MTProto API framework.